aspose-total/Aspose.Total-Products/total/en/net/conversion/docx-to-json/_index.md

 {{% /blocks/products/pf/feature-page-section %}}

 {{% blocks/products/pf/feature-page-section  h2="Convert DOCX to JSON in Range via C#" %}}
-While you are converting DOCX to JSON, you can also set range to your output JSON format.
-In order to set the range, you can open the converted HTML using Workbook class, get CellsCollection of the Worksheet containing the data, create a range from CellsCollection by specifying row & column indices, and call ExportRangeToJson method with references to Range & ExportRangeToJsonOptions objects.
+While you are converting DOCX to JSON, you can also set a range for your output JSON format.
+In order to set the range, you can open the converted HTML using Workbook class, get the CellsCollection of the Worksheet containing the data, create a range from CellsCollection by specifying row & column indices, and call ExportRangeToJson method with references to Range & ExportRangeToJsonOptions objects.
 Finally, you can save the JSON data to file via File.WriteAllText method.
 {{% blocks/products/pf/feature-page-code %}}
 {{< gist "aspose-com-gists" "3320154ab7b06def2475ce90c7703f13" "convert-word-to-json-range.cs" >}}
 {{% /blocks/products/pf/feature-page-code  %}}